 At Foxhills, our goal is that children enjoy and develop a love of music.
 To enable this, we ensure that they are exposed to a range of different styles of music, as well as an awareness of the range of vocal and musical instruments, together with their purpose for use.
 From this they are able to demonstrate this knowledge during composition.
-During their time in the Juniors, all children are given the opportunity to learn a musical instrument (recorder) and some may master this by reading a simple melody and playing it with confidence.
+During their time in the Juniors, all children are given the opportunity to learn a musical instrument (recorder and ukulele) and some will master this by reading a simple melody and playing it with confidence.

 To apply their knowledge and skills, composition is integrated into our Projects where the children are encouraged to build on and apply previous learning to produce a piece of music appropriate for purpose e.g. melody for a song, sound effects for an audio book or interpretation of a scene.